ValeryIV4/EWT/README.md

-# EWT
+# EWT and INIS
-labs EWT Ivashkevich Valery
+labs EWT and INIS Ivashkevich Valery